Bad Welding vs Good Welding: Details Explained

 The following are some common professional weld inspection tools:

-1.Visual inspection
+1.Visual Inspection

 Visual inspection is a commonly used method for testing weld seams, known for its cost-effectiveness.
 This method requires welding inspectors to have years of practical welding experience and professional knowledge to accurately assess the appearance of weld seams and differentiate between acceptable appearances and welding defects.

 Following the completion of welding, operators immediately conduct the first visual inspection, primarily checking for visible defects, uneven weld beads, welding undercut, and other inconsistencies.
-However, it is important to note that weld seams that appear subpar may not necessarily indicate poor quality.
+However, it is important to note that weld seams that appear subpar may not necessarily indicate bad quality.
 In addition to visual inspection, there are other testing methods (as described below) that can more reliably detect potential defects or confirm the quality of weld seams.

-2.X-ray detector
+2.X-ray Detector

 This technique utilizes the penetrative nature of X-rays to conduct non-destructive testing of the interior of welds.
 Experienced inspectors can identify and assess potential issues by observing these X-ray images, such as the integrity and penetration of the weld, as well as possible defects like cracks or porosity.
 Being able to non-destructively inspect the interior of welds is highly effective for detecting hidden defects.